I spend a lot of time working with other people on their music which I love.

 Please feel free to have a listen at http://youtu.be/ZdhsjrGz3vU?list=UUK3lNFl4cwzG0jGzJjGVD8w

-Leave some comments and I’ll let you know when the rest of the music is ready to go or subscribe here and I’ll let you know as soon as it is released.
+Leave a comment below and I will let you know when the rest of the music is ready to go.

 Music is about experiences and this is an experience I have thoroughly enjoyed.